 Please keep checking this page for regular updates on changes to your benefits.

-Below is a round-up of the changes that are coming from central government now, and over the coming months and years.
+This is a round-up of the changes coming from central government now, and over the coming months and years.
 Please note that detailed information about many of these changes is limited at present.
 Some may also be subject to revision later.

 The council wants to make sure the help we give goes to Sandwell people.